agcdtmr/automation/kubernetes/kim-kubernetes/README.md

 - When you want someone to access an application deployed in your Kubernetes cluster, you will set up a Kubernetes _____ Service.
 LoadBalancer

+- What is an instance of Kubernetes called? a cluster

+- Which component communicates directly with the etcd component?
+API Server.
+Only the Kube API Server component can communicate directly with etcd.

+- Which control plane component stores the data about the state of the cluster? etcd

+- What function does the Kubelet component perform on a worker load?
+Check that the containers are healthy.

+- What are the three components on every worker node? kubelet, container runtime interface, and kube-proxy

+- The kube-proxy is the only worker node component that communicates with the kube-apiserver.
+FALSE.
+The kubelet is the only worker node component that communicates with the kube-apiserver.

+- Kubernetes v1.24 removed the Dockershim.
+How has this change impacted Kubernetes?
+Kubernetes can no longer use the Docker engine to run containers.

+- When you launch a pod with a new container image, which component pulls the image from the image repository? kubelet

+- When the user is applying a new deployment, which two Kubernetes components are involved in the actual step of binding a pod to a node? api-server and kubelet

+- Which of these is not a component of the Kubernetes Control Plane? kubelet

+- You need to run an application that performs a one-time extract, transform, load (ETL) operation that transfers data from a SQL database to a data warehouse.
+What is the best way to run these application pods?
+A Kubernetes Job will spin up a pod, run the container until its task is complete, and then terminate the pod.
+A Job is best for applications that perform one-time operations, like an ETL.

+- Which of the following is a way of setting up data storage inside a Kubernetes cluster? persistent volume

+- Which option will work best to run containers that are agents?
+DaemonSets allow you to run one pod per node, which works well for running pods implementing background processes such as agents.

+- What is the immediate parent under which the securityContext definition should be placed?
+Since the security context is defined per container, it needs to be placed inside its container's block.

+- Which service or object is associated with Kubernetes persistent volumes?
+A statefulSet is an object that lets an updated Kubernetes application communicate with the same volume as the previous pod.

 ## Getting Started

 In this project I am using: